rurban/Perfect-Hash/README.md

 types later.

-As generation algorithm there exist various perfect hashing and other fast lookup methods: Hanov, HanovPP, Urban, CMPH::\*, Bob, Pearson, Gperf, Cuckoo, Switch, RobinHood, ...
+As generation algorithm there exist various perfect hashing and other fast lookup methods: Hanov, HanovPP, Urban, CMPH::\*, Bob, Pearson\*, Gperf, Switch, and maybe Cuckoo, RobinHood, HAMT, ...
 Not all generated lookup methods are perfect hashes per se.
-We also implemented traditional methods which might be faster for smaller key sets, like nested switches, hash array mapped tries or ordinary linear addressing hash tables.
+I also implemented traditional methods which might be faster for smaller key sets, like nested switches, hash array mapped tries or ordinary open addressing hash tables.

 As output there exist several output formater classes, e.g. C and later: XS, Java, Ruby, PHP, Python, PECL.
 For Lua or Lisp this is probably not needed as